( "Foxtail Bamboo")

 Not comparable in size with Chusquea gigantea but a fine intermediate form, which is perhaps more appropriate for smaller gardens.

-The only available tall Chusquea until sedlings of Chusquea gigantea have matured in a few years time.
+This is the only available tall Chusquea until seedlings of Chusquea gigantea have matured in a few years time.

 Possibly best in light shade.